You are welcome to join us for Days of Mindfulness throughout the year. These days offer a small taste of Plum Village mindfulness practice.

 Days of Mindfulness are a full day of practicing mindfulness, in the Plum Village style, as a community.
 Monks, nuns, and lay practitioners – Plum Village residents, guests, neighbours and friends – come together to listen to a Dharma Talk (ie. a teaching or ‘lecture’), and to practice sitting meditation, walking meditation, mindful eating, smiling and breathing together.

-In 2015 the Dharma Talks will be given by a resident senior monastic Dharma Teacher, and from time to time we may watch a video of a past Dharma Talk by Thay (Thich Nhat Hanh).
+The Dharma Talks will be given by a resident senior monastic Dharma Teacher, and from time to time we may watch a video of a past Dharma Talk by Thay (Thich Nhat Hanh).

 Please note that the day unfolds naturally, with as little guidance as possible, so everything can flow relaxingly.
 Days of Mindfulness in Plum Village are not structured as “mindfulness workshops” or “classes”.